 Does this sound familiar?
 Your sales team is asking for one feature, marketing is trying to position another, and the product team is building something else entirely.
 This misalignment is a silent killer of growth, creating friction and wasting resources.
-A discovery framework unites your entire organization around a single source of truth: the customer’s needs.
-But what is a discovery framework in this context?
-It’s a shared game plan that ensures your product, sales, and marketing teams are all working from the same validated user insights.
-This creates a cohesive go-to-market strategy where everyone is telling the same story, leading to smoother execution and real revenue growth.
+A strong discovery framework bridges this gap.
+It unites your entire organization around a single source of truth: the customer’s needs.
+Think of it as a shared game plan, ensuring your product, sales, and marketing teams all work from the same validated user insights.
+This alignment is central to the work we do at RevCentric Partners, turning great products into predictable, scalable revenue streams.

 Key Takeaways